-A. The Democratic State Central Committee shall be composed of two persons elected from each senatorial district.
-On the first ballot the delegates shall elect one member and on the second they shall elect a person not of the same gender.
-The elected persons from each senatorial district shall serve in the state for a term of two years in the manner prescribed by Article I, Section 3.
-Members of the State Central Committee shall hold office from the completion of the last and final session of the State Convention following their election, until the end of the next State Convention, or until they otherwise vacate their office.
-State Central Committee members must reside in the district from which they were elected for their entire term.
-If the State Central Committee member moves from the district during the elected term, that member's seat will be declared vacant by the State Chair and shall be filled under Article I, Section 4.
+- A. The Democratic State Central Committee shall be composed of two representatives, one man and one woman, elected from each senatorial district in the state for a term of two years in the manner prescribed by Article I, Section 3.
+Members of the State Central Committee shall hold office from the completion of the last and final session of the State Convention following their election, until the end of the next state convention, or until they otherwise vacate their office.
+State Central Committee Members must reside in the district from which they were elected for their entire term.
+If the State Central Committee Member moves from the district from which he or she was elected during the elected term, his or her seat will be declared vacant by the State Chair and shall be filled under Article I, Section 4. - B. Two representatives of the Connecticut Young Democrats will serve as members of the Democratic State Central Committee and shall have full voting rights except with regard to the election of DSCC officers and filling any vacancies for those offices or vacancies in the Democratic National Committee.
+The representatives of the Young Democrats shall serve as automatic delegates to the State Convention as set forth in Article 1, Section 1, of these rules.